defuse/bqp/blog-source/content/seven.md

 Once again, the cabinets’ symbols grow in apparent complexity the further down the hallway you go, but shrinking so that they never take up more space.
-“I must be able to find one of the symbols I saw in the previous room!” you think, but quickly realize that the symbols you saw before were far too complex.
+“I must be able to find one of the symbols I saw in the previous room!” you think, but you quickly realize that the symbols you saw before were far too complex.
 In this ordering, they would be miles and miles into the room, if they could even be found here at all.

 You decide to walk down the room anyway to see if you can find an end.
 A considerable distance down the hallway, you find yet another heavily-worn